iriselia/cmaid/README.md

 The CMake scripting language is not the easiest to grasp for beginners.
 Even after one becomes proficient at CMake, changes to the codebase can still cause unnecessary time spent on maintaining CMake scripts.

 Purify was designed to minimize the amount of labor required to create and maintain cross-platform C++ projects with CMake by:
  * offering helper functions that reduce the number of lines required to write fully functional `CMakeLists.txt` files,
  * automating certain build behaviors to simplify the process of writing `CMakeLists.txt` files, while
  * retaining the ability to extend complex build behaviors through traditional `CMakeLists.txt` scripting.

+The benefits include:
+ * `CMakeLists.txt` files become shorter and easier to maintain and modify,
+ * each project within a Purify-based build is highly modular, so a simple copy and paste would allow it to be reused in another Purify based project,
+ * No need for repetitive CMake scripting at all except when complex build behaviors are desired.
+(Such as precompiling .proto files with Google's protobuf compiler.)

 Examples:
 -------